-Singapore reports 863 new COVID-19 cases | www.lokmattimes.com
+Singapore reports 863 new Covid-19 cases | www.lokmattimes.com

-Singapore reported 863 new cases of COVID-19 on Sunday, bringing the total tally of the disease in the country to 291,849.
+Singapore, Jan 17 Singapore reported 863 new cases of Covid-19 on Sunday, bringing the total tally of the disease in the country to 291,849.

-Of the new cases, 500 were in the community, 363 were imported cases, according to statistics released by the Ministry of Health.
+Of the new cases, 500 were in the community, 363 were imported cases, Xinhua news agency reported, citing the statistics released by the Ministry of Health.

 There were 675 new Omicron cases confirmed on Sunday, of whom 422 were local and 253 were imported, the ministry said.